-The radiator transfer fan and air conditioning compressor are driven by V-belts.
+The air conditioning compressor is driven by V-belts.

-Belt tensioning is applied through air bellows which are adjusted by an air pressure regulating valve mounted in the engine compartment, right behind the belt tensioning pressure control valve.
-The correct pressure of 45 psi (310 kPa) is set at the factory.
-The distance between the stop and the plate at the top of the bellow should be approximately 1/4 " (7mm).
+Belt tensioning is applied through an air bellows which is adjusted by an air pressure regulating valve mounted in the engine compartment, right behind the belt tensioning pressure control valve.
+The correct pressure of 45 psi (241 kPa) is set at the factory.
 Periodically verify the pressure at the regulating valve using a pressure gauge and correct if necessary.